 - Yearning to see Paris’s Eiffel Tower sparkle as the clock strikes midnight?
 Check!

 - Daydreaming of strolling down La Rambla in Barcelona with tapas in hand?
 Check!

-- Wondering what it feels like to stand on the edge of the lush, green Cliffs of Mohr in Ireland, contemplating the nature around you?
+- Wondering what it feels like to stand on the edge of the lush, green Cliffs of Moher in Ireland, contemplating the nature around you?
 Check!